Boy killed, 2nd child critical after being struck by van in Brooklyn

 It happened around 9:15 a.m. on 67th Street in Bensonhurst, where authorities say the children, from Staten Island, are driven to a yeshiva daily.

-The victims, ages 4 and 6, were hit by a minivan that initially drove away from the scene, with the driver apparently unaware he had struck anyone, according to police.
+The victims, ages 4 and 6, were hit by a blue work van outside Yeshiva Ketane of Bensonhurst that initially drove away from the scene, with the driver apparently unaware he had struck anyone, according to police.

 TOP NEWS | Queens Place Mall evacuated due to suspicious package